Procurement of in vitro diagnostics

 Procurement guidance for countries

-- Selecting and purchasing HIV, HBsAg and HCV diagnostics
+- Selecting and purchasing HIV, HBsAg and HCV in vitro diagnostics

 Manual for procurement of diagnostics and related laboratory items and equipment